SIGDAO/.github/profile/README.md

 Below, you can find a curated selection of our noteworthy projects that highlight our diverse work in the Web3 domain.
 Click on the project titles to explore further:

-🌕 [SIGDAO.io](https://sigdao.io): Autonomous dApp Store, Web3 builder, and Community Power-up.
+🌕 [SIGDAO.io](https://sigdao.io): Comprehensive Green Web3 Ecosystem - from 0 to hero with Autonomous dApp Store, Web3 builder, and Community Power-up.
+  🌕 iHost: https://app.sigdao.io - AI-Powered No-code platform facilitating the development of smart contracts & decentralized applications (dApps) on Signum Blockchain Network.

+  🌕 dApp Store: https://store.sigdao.io - a launchpad, a funding platform, and a community dedicated to supporting the next generation of green dApps - projects get Listed, Voted and Funded without pain.

-🌕 [Bettermi.io](https://bettermi.io): Web3 lifestyle dAPP that rewards users for fitness.
-Featured Selfie to Earn, BMI fitness tracking, 'green' NFT pass,  Workout game-fi and Charactered AI Coach.
+🌕 [Bettermi.io](https://bettermi.io): Web3 lifestyle & loyalty dAPP that rewards users for fitness.
+Featured Selfie to BMI AI model, BMI fitness tracking, 'green' NFT pass, Workout game-fi and Charactered AI Coach.

 🌕 [I-Academy NFT Certificate](https://www.signumart.io/profile/17748841132376126922): a Learn & Earn journey bridging the tech talent gap & empowering startupper, creator & SME with Blockchain & Web3 future-skills.
 As endorsed by leading education VTC - HK NITTP & TQUK RQF, we have successfully equipped learners for the future's decentralized economy, enhancing their companies' efficiency, security & competitiveness.